New Zealand Free Range Hunting

 Chamois hunting is conducted near the Franz Joseph Glacier on foot with no heli-assist needed.
 Hunters may either hunt on foot for sit in a prime location where the Chamois come out to graze in the evenings.
 This can be combined with magnificent touring in the area as well.

-A fun outing of wingshooting is an option for pheasant and California Quail.
+A fun outing of wingshooting is an option for California Quail.

 Spot and Stalk Turkey hunting for Merriam’s with high opportunity is a fun add on to any hunt.